pombredanne/lizarddeveloperdocs/doc/source/buildout.rst

 Python and buildout: setting up code
 ====================================

-Note beforehand: there are two different
+Note beforehand: there are two different kinds of dependencies.

+- OS-level dependencies that need to be compiled or that are otherwise best handled with ubuntu packages.

+- Regular Python packages.
+Buildout collects and installs those for us, unless they need too much compile work, in those cases we often use ubuntu packages.

 .. _sec_osdependencies: